cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 <p style="padding-left: 40px;">Sally
 David, Rhonda and Michael discuss this sad and difficult situation that Sally describes.
 Feeling loved and cared about is vitally important to nearly all of us, and when an important relationship is threatened, it can be extremely painful.

 It sounds like Sally's husband may be on the verge of leaving her.
-David describes a powerful and paradoxical strategy he described in <a href="https://amzn.to/2z7FZPS">Feeling Good: The New Mood Therapy</a>, that he has often used to help abandoned wives.
+David describes a powerful and paradoxical strategy he described in [Feeling Good: The New Mood Therapy](https://amzn.to/2z7FZPS), that he has often used to help abandoned wives.
 The approach is the opposite of "chasing," and is based on experimental research on the most effective ways of shaping the behavior of rats!

 It also sounds like Sally and her husband have some significant difficulties communicating in a loving and supportive way, like nearly all couples who are not getting along, and certainly some couples therapy or consultation might be a useful step.
 However, the prognosis for couples therapy isn't terribly positive unless both partners are strongly committed to each other, and willing to work on their own problems, as opposed to trying to change or “fix” the other person.

 We place a strong emphasis on the Five Secrets of Effective Communication, especially the listening skills, when criticized by a patient, family member, colleague, or just about anyone.
 If Sally committed herself to learning to use these skills—which are NOT easy to learn—she might be able to develop a more loving and satisfying relationship with her husband, whether or not they separate or stay together.
 David expresses the opinion that her fixation on “helping” or “fixing” him might be misguided, and might actually irritate him and drive him away.

 Rhonda, Michael and David illustrate David’s “Intimacy Exercise,” which is a way of learning to use the Five Secrets, and they practice with three of the criticisms Sally has heard from her husband:

 * “You pressured me into marrying you.”
 * “You’re to blame for all the bad decisions I’ve made.”